-() This study was financed by the IADB under the IADB Research Network.
-For brevity, the present paper does not include various sections on dividend policies in Argentina.
-A substantial part of the paper was written while the author was serving as Chief Economist at the Center for Financial Stability in Buenos Aires.
-We are very grateful for comments from Alberto Chong, Florencio Lopez-de-Silanes, Enrique Kawamura, Juan Cruces, Alberto Musalem, Pedro Elosegui and seminar participants at the IADB Research Network meetings, the Center for Financial Stability, and the universities of La Plata and San Andres, Argentina.
+(\) This study is being financed by the IADB and was selected from an open Latin American competition launched under the IADB Research Network.
+We are very grateful for comments from Alberto Chong, Florencio Lopez-de-Silanes, Enrique Kawamura, and seminar participants at the IADB Research Network meetings, the Center for Financial Stability in Buenos Aires, and the universities of La Plata and San Andres, Argentina.
 The superb research assistantship of Horacio Pozzo and Máximo Sangiácomo is gratefully acknowledged.
 The usual disclaimer applies.